 Best Samsung Smart TV apps

-Beyond offering the staples of Netflix, Hulu, Amazon Prime Video and YouTube, Smart Hub is bursting at the seams with great Samsung TV apps – all of which are available to download from the Smart Hub store.
+Beyond offering the obvious staples of Netflix, Hulu (for those in the US), Amazon Prime Video and YouTube, Smart Hub is bursting at the seams with great Samsung TV apps – all of which are available to download from the Smart Hub store right now.

 When it comes to online video streaming services, Netflix has been the gold standard since it invented the whole concept nearly a decade ago.

-As well as having an impressive selection of existing TV shows and movies Netflix is also investing heavily in its own exclusive productions including Stranger Things, Orange is the New Black, Black Mirror, and the brilliantly quirky Russian Doll.
+As well as having an impressive selection of existing TV shows and movies Netflix is also investing heavily in its own exclusive productions including Stranger Things, Sex Education, Black Mirror, and Bojack Horseman.

 In terms of sheer amount of content, Netflix is the largest streaming service around, although there are significant differences in the content available on the UK versus the US store – even if the specter of Disney Plus may take some of the best gems out of the library.